Revisiting the Ascending Third Valve

 Ascending third valve?!?

-I could set this up because I made this horn (described in this recent article) so that it could be set up in F or in G and has complete slide sets for both pitch levels.
-The G horn first valve slide became the ascending third valve slide.
+I could achieve set this up on this instrument because I made this horn (described in this recent article) so that it could be set up in F or in G and has complete slide sets for both pitch levels.
+The G horn first valve slide becomes the ascending third valve slide (which has to be shorter than a standard F horn first valve slide).

-I did have to temporarily reverse the rotation of the third valve, which I did by stringing it wrong, as seen in this second photo.
+I did have to temporarily reverse the rotation of the third valve to do this, which I did by stringing it “wrong,” as seen in this second photo.

 How does it play?

 Positives: It is surprisingly responsive, with a clearer tone than the standard single F. You lose some weight with the changes, and the longest fingerings are now shorter!
-I can see why this system appealed to figures including Maxime-Alphonse, he wrote his etudes with the ascending third valve horn in mind.
+I can see why this system appealed to figures including Maxime-Alphonse; he wrote several of his etudes with the ascending third valve horn clearly in mind.
+See for example Book 4 Number 3.
+Oh, and it is a fun setup to play with for variety in your practice.
+Horn playing can be fun!

-Negatives: One obvious negative is you can’t play below low A, there are no fingerings.
-The BIG negative to my mind is intonation.
+Negatives: One obvious negative is you can’t play below low A, there are no fingerings, and the Eb below the staff is missing too.
+But the BIG negative to my mind is intonation.
 If you set up the second valve slide to take you a half step down from F horn, when you use it in combination with the third valve it is really much too long.
 If you set up a 23 combination correctly the second valve is not nearly pulled enough using it by itself.
-I suppose you might get used to altering intonation around this issue, but a standard third valve setup is the better one for basic intonation.
+I suppose you might get used to altering intonation around this issue (and of course, in reality, you set the slide in a compromise position, half way between correct for the two fingerings, which you use quite often).
+But a standard descending third valve setup is the better one for basic intonation and if having a true fingering for every note in your range is a priority.

 It was an interesting experiment at the least!
 And, again, check my earlier article for more on the past and present use of this valve design.